ENPM - Engineering, Professional Masters

 Thermal engineering of heat pump and refrigeration systems and thermal systems modeling.
 Thermodynamics and heat transfer.
 Cycle analysis, alternative refrigerants, graphical analysis using property charts.
 Analysis of applications such as space conditioning, food perservation, manufacturing, heat recovery and cogeneration.

-ENPM622 Engergy Conversion I - Stationary Power (3 Credits)
+ENPM622 Energy Conversion I - Stationary Power (3 Credits)

 Thermal engineering of modern power generation systems.
 Cycle analysis of various modern power generation technologies including gas turbine, combined cycle, waste burning and cogeneration.
 Energy storage and energy transport.

-ENPM623 Control of Combustion Generated Air Pollution (3 Credits)
+ENPM623 Engineering Combustion Emissions for Air Pollution Control (3 Credits)

 ENPM624 Renewable Energy Applications (3 Credits)